SAP-samples/teched2025-DA267/exercises/ex3_analytic_model/ex3.1_union/README.md

 5. Change the semantic type of the `Year Month` column to *Calendar - Year Month*.
 To do so, click on the three dots and go to *Semantic Type*.
 ![](../../../images/ex3.1_7a.png)

 6. Add an association to the shared time dimension view `Time Dimension - Month`.
-Map the columns.
+One column needs to be mapped as shown below.
 ![](../../../images/ex3.1_9a.png)
 ![](../../../images/ex3.1_10.png)

+> [!NOTE]
+> Don't click directly on the blue name.
+This will open the view in another window.
+You need to click somewhere next to it.

 ![](../../../images/ex3.1_11a.png)

-7. Add another association to the shared dimension view `Company Code Master (View)` and map the columns.
+8. Add another association to the shared dimension view `Company Code Master (View)`.
+One column needs to be mapped as shown below.
 ![](../../../images/ex3.1_12.png)
 ![](../../../images/ex3.1_13a.png)

-8. Provide a business name and a technical name for your view.
+9. Provide a business name and a technical name for your view.
 ![](../../../images/ex3.1_8a.png)

-9. Deploy.
+10. Deploy.
 ![](../../../images/ex3.1_14a.png)

-10. Wait until the view is deployed.
+11. Wait until the view is deployed.
 Afterwards click *Create Analytic Model*.
 ![](../../../images/ex3.1_15a.png)

 This concludes exercise 3.1.
 Now we move on to create an analytic model for plan vs. actual reporting as described in [exercise 3.2 - Create analytic model](../ex3.2_analytic_model/README.md).